 Politics is everywhere.
 Political thought plays a key role in shaping the world we live in, be it through resource planning, economic structures, public policies, international relations or issues relating to health and the environment.

 The MA in Political Science program offers you the opportunity to address some of the most pressing and difficult challenges facing contemporary politics.
 Through each area of specialization, you will be encouraged to think about politics and the relations among individuals and political communities from an analytical and critical perspective, including a diversity of epistemological, ontological and methodological viewpoints.

 Engage in sustained and original research which is relevant for professional development within academia, public administration, private industry and NGOs.
 You will benefit from faculty-led inter-institutional and university-wide research centers and research networks, such as the:

-Admission Requirements.
 An undergraduate honours degree or the equivalent is required with a minimum GPA of 3.30.
 Students who do not have the necessary background in political science, as well as in the concentration which they have chosen, may be required to take specific undergraduate courses in addition to the regular program.
 In certain cases, applicants may be required to complete a qualifying program in order to be eligible for admission to the graduate program.